Find Grad Schools

 19 Yearly Graduations

 The 5th most popular school in the country for romance languages majors who are seeking their master's degree is University of New Orleans.
 Roughly 8,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,090 per year, while in-state graduate students, on average, pay $6,090 per year.
-During the 2020-2021 academic year, 19 people received their master's degree in romance languages from UNO.
-Around 42% of these students were from an underrepresented racial-ethnic group, and 58% were women.
+During the most recent year for which we have data, 19 people received their master's degree in romance languages from UNO.
+Of these students, 55% were women and 18% were members of underrepresented racial-ethnic groups.

 #7